This article originally appeared on VICE Canada

 It's been argued that man is the only species in history to make the transition from prey to predator.
-Unfortunately for grey wolves inhabiting the Pacific Northwest, they're proving capable of achieving the opposite: these apex predators are now the ones being hunted.
+Unfortunately for grey wolves inhabiting the Pacific Northwest, they're proving capable of achieving the opposite: These apex predators are now the ones being hunted.

 "There are helicopters taking off every single morning," conservationist Ian McAllister told VICE.
 "They're targeting packs of wolves that the government has identified as expendable.
 They're being shot from the air.
 We don't know how many every day—or exactly where—but it's happening right now."

-"They plan on continuing this for at least 20 years," McAllister, director and co-founder of conservation organization Pacific Wild, pointed out.
+"They plan on continuing this for at least 20 years," McAllister, the director and co-founder of conservation organisation Pacific Wild, pointed out.
 "Unless we stop this cull now, thousands of wolves will be killed in order to protect caribou that don't have a fighting chance of survival in the absence of habitat protection."

 Caribou, as a species, are not necessarily endangered.
 But certain subpopulations in Canada and the United States are struggling to survive.
 Mountain and boreal caribou—collectively referred to as woodland caribou—are on an inevitable and irreversible slide to extinction.